 —Where their experience of life really comes from

-—The function of language
+—The dual function of language

 —The role of the body and the soma in our generative capacity

-—The process for creating an unlimited future
+—The process for creating (or allowing for) an unlimited future

 The Creating Extraordinary Futures Process is about helping individuals and teams see and let go of the stories and limitations they believe about themselves and their organizations.
 It is about recognizing our malleable experiences of a world that is fundamentally unknowable.
 It is about recognizing that life, both in the world of work and outside of it, is best experienced as play.
+And it is recognizing that life itself is always creating, and we have access to that same infinite creative force.

 I’ve also been influenced by the teachings of Advaita Vedanta, Zen, Dzogchen, Sufism, Byron Katie, Richard Strozzi-Heckler, Werner Erhard, and many others who I have not had the pleasure of working with directly.
 But your influence is here and I am grateful for it.